-Spotlight Overview page for SQL Server
+Spotlight overview page for SQL Server instance

-Spotlight Overview page for Windows
+Spotlight overview page for Windows

 Spotlight overview page for Unix

-How to open a Spotlight Overview page
+How to open a Spotlight overview page

-From the Heatmap, click on a connection to open the Spotlight Overview page for that connection.
+From the heatmap, click on a connection to open the Spotlight overview page for that connection.

-About Spotlight Overview page flows and components
+Spotlight overview page flows and components

 If the color of a component is other than green then the component is in an alarm state.
-If more than one alarm is raised against the component then the color shows the highest severity alarm raised.
+If more than one alarm is raised against a component then the color shows the highest severity alarm raised.

 |High||At least one high severity alarm is raised against this component.|